ranja-sarkar/Dockerize-your-DS-project/README.md

 <img width="260" alt="33" src="https://github.com/user-attachments/assets/c84be373-052a-400c-bbd3-9f07141b987e">

-If the humnan-readable docker image is tagged or named as 'rps', we build the docker image by running:
+If the human-readable docker image is tagged or named as 'rps', we build the docker image by running:
 <img width="125" alt="44" src="https://github.com/user-attachments/assets/835ae4a8-3e7b-426a-859c-deee9595fd2f">
 with a dot at the end of the command.
 The . at the end of docker build command indicates that Docker should look for the Dockerfile in our current directory.